- Find A Trip

 The Fountain Paint Pot is a mud pot located in Lower Geyser basin.
 It is named after the reds, yellows and browns of the mud in this area.
 The colors come from the different oxidation states of the iron in the mud.

 Salt Lake City was home to the 2002 Winter Olympics.
 Great Olympians from those games include gold medal figure skater Sarah Hughes and speed skater Apolo Ohno who has appeared on and won Dancing With The Stars.
-Episodes of Touched by an Angel were filmed in Salt Lake City along with many Robert Redford Films.
+You might recognize the scenery since many popular movies such as Dumb and Dumber, the High School Musical trilogy and The Sandlot were all filmed in Salt Lake City.

 Ten water slides including tube slides, body slides, and drop slides.
 Get ready for more than hundreds of thousands of gallons swimming, soaking, floating, splashing, sliding, sunning and more!

-Nine roller coasters including three only found at this park - Colossus the Fire Dragon, Wicked and BomBora.
-The newest attraction, Air Race, combines a 6 rotation/minute central ride rotation motion around a tower, with an arm rotation that provides riders with various multi-vectored sensations.
+In addition, take flight on Air Race which combines a 6 rotation/minute central ride rotation motion around a tower, with an arm rotation that provides riders with various multi-vectored sensations.
 You’ll be 26 feet above the ground feeling 4G, right-side-up and upside down.

 Lake Tahoe is a large freshwater lake in the Sierra Nevada Mountains.
 The lake was formed about 2 million years ago and is a part of the Lake Tahoe Basin with the modern lake being shaped during the Ice Ages.
 The lake is 22 miles long 12 miles wide.
 It has a maximum depth of 1,645’.